kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ## Proposal

+This KEP extends the DRA `ResourceSlice` API with a driver-authored `compatibilityGroups` field on each `device.consumesCounters[]` entry, and `DeviceRequestAllocationResult` (in `ResourceClaim.status.allocation`) with a matching snapshot of the same groups.
+Drivers tag each virtual device with the named groups it agrees to be allocated alongside; the scheduler enforces, at candidate-filtering time, that all devices co-allocated on the same counter set share at least one group.
+This moves detection of incompatible co-allocation from preparation-time failure to scheduling-time rejection.

 ### User Stories

 #### Story 1

-As a GPU operator using NVIDIA GPUs, I want to express in my ResourceSlice that MIG-partitioned virtual devices and MPS-sharing virtual devices on the same physical GPU are mutually exclusive.
-When a pod requesting a MIG partition is already running on a GPU, I want the scheduler to automatically exclude all MPS devices on that same GPU from consideration for new allocations, rather than allowing an allocation that will fail at device preparation time.
+As a DRA driver for NVIDIA GPUs, I want to express in my ResourceSlice that MIG-partitioned devices and vGPU-partitioned devices are incompatible on the same physical GPU at the same time.
+When a pod requesting a MIG partition is already running on a GPU, I want the scheduler to exclude all vGPU-partitioned devices on that same GPU from consideration for new allocations, rather than allowing an allocation that will fail at device preparation time.

 ### Notes/Constraints/Caveats

-A candidate device is admitted only if its `compatibilityGroups` share at least one entry with all `compatibilityGroups` of already allocated devices on the same counter set — i.e., the candidate must declare at least one group that is present in every already-allocated device's list.
-Drivers that want a set of devices to be allocated at the same time must therefore include a common shared group in every device's list.
+This feature depends on the `DRAPartitionableDevices` feature gate being enabled. `compatibilityGroups` is declared on `device.consumesCounters[]` entries, which only exist when partitionable devices are in use; a cluster without `DRAPartitionableDevices` has nothing to attach the field to.

 ### Risks and Mitigations

 **Scheduler performance impact**

 Evaluating compatibility constraints during device selection adds work to each scheduling cycle that involves DRA devices.

-**Older schedulers ignoring devices with compatibilityGroups**
+**Gate-disabled schedulers ignoring devices with compatibilityGroups**

 At alpha, if the `DRADeviceCompatibilityGroups` feature-gate is disabled, devices which present the `compatibilityGroups` field will be ignored by `kube-scheduler`.
 This is in order to allow enablement of the feature without user intervention (pod deletion) when graduating to beta.